kireevroi/arithtest/README.md

 Comments are translated.
 Added names and score scaling depending on complexity.
 Need to move the calculation to another file for readability.

+30.11.2021-2// Added setup.py to form an installer via py2exe and distutils I still reccomend using pyinstaller as it is alot easier and allows you to get a single exe file.